LioQing/BIO-Simple-Notes/Cellular Orgainization.md

 Organelles bounded by a double membrane | Absent | Present (Mitochonrion, chloroplasts, ER) Cell wall | Not made up of cellulose, maybe covered by capsule | In plant cells only, made up of cellulose Ribosomes | Slightly smaller, lying free in cytoplasm | Slightly larger, someattached to ER and some lying free in cytoplasm

+## Levels of Organization in Multicellular Organisms
+1. Cells
+2. Tissues
+3. Organs
+4. System